 The new pier at Boscombe, an important and growing suburb of Bournemouth, was opened to-day (Monday) with considerable ceremony by His Grace the Duke of Argyll, who was accompanied by the Marquis of Lone and most of the principal residents of the district.
-The pier, which ben been erected at a total coat of £12,000, by Mr. E. Howell, of Poole, from the designs of Mr. A. Smith, Southbourne, is the property of a company consisting principally of residents of Boscombe and the eastern district of Bournemouth, who have for long time felt the necessity of pier.
-It is situated close to the mouth of the famed Boscombe Chine, and has an excellent approach from the gardens, the cliffs, , and the Sea-road.
-The structure is 600 feet long, and is provided with a landing stage at the end, to enable passengers to embark and dissembark from the steamers.
+The pier, which been erected by Mr. E. Howell, of Poole, from the designs of Mr. A. Smith, Southbourne, is the property of a company consisting principally of residents of Boscombe and the eastern district of Bournemouth, who have for long time felt the necessity of a pier.
+It is situated close to the mouth of the famed Boscombe Chine, and has an excellent approach from the gardens, the cliffs and the Sea-road.
+The structure is 600 feet long, and is provided with a landing stage at the end, to enable passengers to embark and disembark from the steamers.
 The pier is 32 feet wide for the greater part of distance, and 38 feet at the end, and it is provided with a number of comfortable sheltered seats on either side.
 The depth of the water at the end the pier at high tide is 14 feet, and low water 9 feet.

-Boscombe, of course, was gaily decorate to-day for the occasion, and large throngs of people turned out to witness the ceremony.
+Boscombe, of course, was gaily decorated to-day for the occasion, and large throngs of people turned out to witness the ceremony.
 A procession, including three bands and some Highland pipers, started in the morning from the Shelley Estate, and paraded to the east end of the town.
-The ceremony of opening the pier took place at twelve o’clock, and luncheon, which was attended by a large and influential company, followed. ln the course the day, addresses were presented to the Duke of Argyle from the Pier Company, the Bournemouth improvement Commissioners, and the Scotch residents of the neighbourhood.
+The ceremony of opening the pier took place at twelve o’clock, and luncheon, which was attended by a large and influential company, followed.
+In the course the day, addresses were presented to the Duke of Argyle from the Pier Company, the Bournemouth improvement Commissioners, and the Scotch residents of the neighbourhood.

-The Commissioners’ address was as follows:-

-To his Grace the Duke of Argyll, K.G., K.T.
+The Commissioners’ address To his Grace the Duke of Argyll.